-The Controller is responsible for working with the independent auditor to complete the audit.
+The Chief Financial Officer is responsible for working with the independent auditor to complete the audit.

 Aspire will resolve audit exceptions and deficiencies, if any, promptly and in a timely fashion.
-Once any audit exception or deficiency is identified, the Accounting team will work with functional area experts and school leaders to both communicate and establish an action plan to resolve the exceptions and/or deficiencies.
+Once any audit exception or deficiency is identified, the Accounting team, comprised of the Chief Financial Officer, Director of Finance, Controller and the Accountant) will work with functional area experts and school leaders to both communicate and establish an action plan to resolve the exceptions and/or deficiencies.
 The action plan will be reviewed and approved by the Chief Financial Officer prior to the date the Audit Committee approves the audited financial statements.
 Any audit exceptions and/or deficiencies, together with the specific terms and timeline of the actions planned or taken to correct a problem where necessary, will be discussed and reviewed with the Audit Committee prior to the audited financial statements for the year being approved by December 15 of each year.
 All exceptions and/or deficiencies and proposed remedies will be communicated to the District in a timely manner thereafter.